 EPA Greener Products Portal -- is designed to help the user navigate the increasingly important and complex world of greener products.
 It allows users to search for EPA programs related to greener products and answer questions about what makes a product "greener".

-EPA's Design for the Environment Program -- helps consumers, businesses and institutional buyers identify cleaning and other products that perform well, are cost-effective, and are safer for the environment.
+EPA's Safer Choice Program -- helps consumers, businesses and institutional buyers identify cleaning and other products that perform well, are cost-effective, and are safer for the environment.

 Everything you buy affects the environment -- You can conserve resources, save energy, and prevent waste by buying products that: are energy efficient; are used or reusable; are made with recycled content or are recyclable; and have no packaging or reduced packaging.

 EPA for Citizen Action -- Learn about what you can do and how to make greener choices.

 What You Can Do - Climate Change.
 Driving a car, using electricity to light and heat your home, and throwing away garbage all lead to greenhouse gas emissions.
 You can reduce emissions; this site provides more than 25 easy steps you can take at Home, School, the Office, and On the Road to protect the climate, reduce air pollution, and save money.
 Take action today!
 Small steps add up, if we all do our part.